Why Choose Crutchfield?

 - Apple iPod/iPhone software updates may change functionality results.
 If you download a newer software version, you may need to reset the head unit and your iPod/iPhone to regain functionality.
 If this doesn't work, you may need to wait until a newer software update is available.

-Battery Charge: The PA15-FORD1 charges iPod battery when connected.
-Charging stops automatically half-an-hour after your iPod is paused.
+Battery Charge: The PA11-FORD1 charges iPod battery when connected.

 At Crutchfield, you'll get detailed, accurate information that's hard to find elsewhere.
 That's because we have our own in-house Product Research team.
 They verify what’s in the box, check the owner's manual, and record dimensions, features and specs.
 We stay on top of new products and technologies to help people make informed choices.